goafabric/medical-data-service/doc/results.md

 - Often crashes Intellij, especially when opening new projects
 - Failed to generate Layers for Controller, Logic, Persistence for Entity B from Entity A
 - Failed to convert Medical Record find method to findBy Example with PatientId (2 Times)
+- Failed to fix Classcast for Kafka Payload (at least had an idea how to fix it)

 # Success